rossetti/KSLBook/docs/02-Chapter2.md

 - Uniform - via `UniformParameterEstimator`
 - Weibull - via `WeibullMLEParameterEstimator` or `WeibullPercentileParameterEstimator`

 Again, by implementing the concepts illustrated in Figure \@ref(fig:ParameterEstimatorLabel), a KSL user can implement additional distribution parameter estimation methods.
-If the user needs to fit a distribution that is not availabled within the KSL, then not only does the estimation method need to be implemented, but also a class representing the distribution must be implemented.
+If you need to fit a distribution that is not modeled within the KSL, then you need to implement the distribution's parameter estimation procedure.
+In addition, you will also need to implement a class representing the distribution.
 Depending on the type of distribution, this may involve implementing the requirements of the `ContinuousDistributionIfc` interface or the `DiscreteDistributionIfc` interface for the underlying probability model.

 ### Continuous Distribution Recommendation Framework